divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 #### Docker Networking
 - Three type of networking
 1. Host Networking
+ - If container is  created using host network, it dont get container IP.
+ - Conatainer only gets IP from host
+ - If we launch all containers using host network, all containers(mysql,backend,frontend) communicate each other within the host using localhost
 2. Bridge Networking
+ -
 3. Overlay networking --> networking between multiple hosts

 ##### Expense Project